seek-oss/skuba/docs/cli/run.md

 The `--inspect` and `--inspect-brk` [Node.js options] are supported for debugging sessions.

+#### Attaching Automatically

+The simplest way to a debugger on VS Code is to use the in-built debug terminal.

+1. Hit `⌘ + ⇧ + P` to bring up the Command Palette.
+2. Select `Debug: Javascript Debug Terminal`
+3. Run any command within the terminal; for example, `skuba test`, `skuba start` and VS Code will automatically hook into it.

+#### Attaching Manually

 Try this out by starting your project with inspector enabled:

 ```bash